 Keeley supports young people at our Saturday morning group for 8-12 year olds.
 Outside of her work with AFSO Keeley’s full time job is within children’s mental health where she supports young people with autism and their parents.

 Youth Support Worker

-Lisa supports young people in our youth group for 16-21 yr olds with Aspergers Syndrome.
-In her day job Lisa works in Healthcare, and previously worked many years in Education within an autism resource base.
+Nicole supports young people in our youth group for 16-21 yr olds with Aspergers Syndrome.
+In her day job Nicole works in a specialist school for children with autism, Nicole is experienced in teaching and supporting children with autism.

 Our office admin is carried out by a team of fabulous volunteers who dedicate their time in the office, helping with events, and sometimes working from home – we would be lost without them!

 Steph is a young adult with Asperger’s Syndrome, she attended our youth groups and holiday activities as a child and is now a volunteer – helping us with admin jobs as & when we need extra help.
 Steph is also an Expert by Experience speaker – helping us deliver training and sharing her lived experience and tips.